onflow/flow/flips/20220203-capability-controllers.md

 ## Deployment options

 Just making a breaking change by removing the linking API and adding the CapCons API might cause some headaches.
-In order to make the transition to CapCons smother, the CapCons API could temporarily work in parallel with the current linking API.
+In order to make the transition to CapCons smoother, the CapCons API could temporarily work in parallel with the current linking API.

 The rollout process would have 2 steps:

 1. Add CapCons and still have linking.
 2. After a transition period remove linking.

-To make this FLIP compatible with this rollout, the requirement to removing the private domain needs to be addressed While both APIs are still active, the private domain still needs to exist in order to do private linking for private capabilities.
+To make this FLIP compatible with this rollout, the requirement of removing the private domain needs to be addressed.
+While both APIs are still active, the private domain still needs to exist in order to do private linking for private capabilities.
 The private domain can be removed at step 2.

-During step 1. all existing links should also become CapCons (most likely with a storage migration).
+During step 1, all existing links should also become CapCons (most likely with a storage migration).
 The linking API will still be available, but will actually operate with CapCons in the background.
-Below is a implementation of the linking API with the CapCons API.
+Below is an implementation of the linking API with the CapCons API.

 ```cadence
 // link